exercism/v3/languages/csharp/README.md

 Welcome to the workspace for Exercism v3's C# track!

 The Exercism v3 C# track helps students learn C#.
 It does this through a series of carefully designed Concept Exercises and Practice Exercises.
+This repository contains all those exercises, as well as reference documentation that help explain C# concepts for which no appropriate online document could be found.

 ## Contributing